ElizabethS5/sharding-demo/README.md

 `>>> s.sync_replication()`

 Note: If all copies of a file have been deleted, An error will be raised that files cannot be recovered.

+## To get a word at a particular index

+`>>> s.get_word_at_index(index)`

+Note: Returns and prints a tuple including the filename of the file that the index was found in and the word at the index.
+If on a word of punctuation, it will find the following word (except the very last word of the last file while returns the last word).
+If a word is split between files it will still return the whole word but still only include the file from which the search was started.